vatsaldin/dataset-overlap-bhattacharyya/README.md

-Here's a draft README.md file for the GitHub repository based on the provided Jupyter notebook:

 # NER Dataset Comparison

 This repository contains a Jupyter notebook for comparing different Named Entity Recognition (NER) datasets using the Bhattacharyya coefficient.